Fort Bend Judicial Appeals Save $38MM / Year

 | Judicial Appeals | 127.00 | 117.00 | 117.00 | 151.00 | 180.00 | 209.00 | 377.00 | 558.00 | 719.00 | 984.00 | 1,057.00 | |

-Judicial appeals are the gold standard of post-administrative appeals and are used for the most elite properties possible.
-While binding arbitration and SOAH are limited to homes in a certain price range, judicial appeals are meant to handle the biggest properties possible.
-Mansions, industrial plants, commercial properties, and oil refineries are just a few examples of what a Fort Bend County taxpayer might want to appeal.
-Judicial appeals are also documented to a greater degree than other post-administrative appeals.
+Judicial appeals are the gold standard of post-administrative protests and are used for the most elite properties possible.
+While binding arbitration and SOAH are limited to homes in a certain price range, these lawsuits are meant to handle the biggest properties possible.
+Mansions, industrial plants, commercial properties, and oil refineries are just a few examples of what a taxpayer might want to protest.
+Judicial appeals are also documented to a greater degree than other lawsuits.

-984 judicial appeals were filed in Fort Bend County in 2023.
-Unlike other property tax protests, judicial appeals have grown at the meteoric rate shared by other counties.
-Judicial appeals have grown each year for the past decade, and the number of cases has increased 674.80% since 2014.
-This is mainly due to the cost of properties and their corresponding taxes being pushed so high that the cost of a judicial appeal is worth the money and risk.
+1057 judicial lawsuits were filed in Fort Bend County in 2024.
+Unlike other property tax protests, these lawsuits have grown at the meteoric rate shared by other counties.
+Judicial appeals have grown each year for the past decade, and the number of cases has increased 732.28% since 2014.
+This is mainly due to the cost of properties and their corresponding taxes being pushed so high that the cost of a lawsuit is worth the money and risk.